-Just prior to Christmas the Church observes Ember Days, as it will on three more occasions during the Christian Year.
+Just prior to Christmas the Anglican Communion still observes Ember Days, as it will on three more occasions during the Christian Year.
 These are some of the oldest days observed by Christians, and like most Christian feasts and fasts have their origins in pagan observances.
 Originally these were known as Quatretemps, as instituted by Pope Callistus in the early third century as times for fasting and thanksgiving for the benefits of nature at the beginning of each cycle of the agricultural season when the pagans observed their rites: in spring when the seed was sown; in summer for growth of crops; in autumn for successful harvesting, and in winter for fallowing.

 By the time of Gelasius at the end of the fifth century these times became associated with ordination and ministry, which is its purpose today.
 So when Augustine arrived in England in the very early 6th century he brought this observance with him.
 Ere long these special times became known as ymber days, from the old English, ymbrem, meaning course or circuit, hence rotation of seasons.